AFFF Lawsuits | October 2024 Update

 • Ulcerative Colitis

-With individual firefighter bellwether trials coming up, there is significant pressure on defendants such as 3M, Dupont and Chemguard to resolve their cases and reduce significant financial exposure.
+With individual firefighter bellwether trials coming up, defendants such as 3M, Dupont, and Chemguard face significant pressure to resolve their cases and reduce their financial exposure.

 August 13, 2024 – Massachusetts Moves Toward Banning PFAS in Firefighting Gear